 Net LineDancer and Net StreetDancer cover all of the essential functionality that you need from a configuration manager.
-However, it doesn’t include the higher features that you would need for a team-maintained system – it doesn’t have access controls.
+However, it doesn’t include the higher features that you would need for a team-maintained complex system – it doesn’t have access controls.
 These two systems also don’t include any patch management functions.
 Net LineDancer and Net StreetDancer would be ideal for small networks.

 BMC Software recently changed the name of its network monitoring tool from BladeLogic Network Automation to TrueSight Network Automation.
 This newly-revamped package is worth a look if you are in the market for a configuration manager.

-BMC has done a very nice job with its new configuration system because it has paid attention to the standards requirements with which many data-driven businesses have to comply in order to win contracts and keep to service level agreements (SLAs).
+BMC has done a very nice job with its new configuration system because it has paid attention to the standard requirements with which many data-driven businesses have to comply in order to win contracts and keep to service level agreements (SLAs).
 Configuration standards are dictated by “policies.”
-The system ships with pre-written policies that guarantee compliance with a range of system integrity requirements: NIST, HIPAA, PCI, CIS, DISA, SOX, and SCAP.
+The system ships with pre-written policies that guarantee regulatory compliance with a range of system integrity requirements: NIST, HIPAA, PCI, CIS, DISA, SOX, and SCAP.
 There doesn’t seem to be a pre-written policy for GDPR yet.

 If you are contractually or legally bound to enforce one of these standards, you will be greatly aided in your duties by TrueSight Network Automation.
 Not only does the system list the settings that network devices need in order to comply with a given standard, it enforces those requirements.
-This method will save you a lot of time reading through standards document and trying to work out how to translate the requirements into device settings.
+This method will save you a lot of time reading through standards documents and trying to work out how to translate the requirements into device settings.

-The system starts off by scanning the system, logging all devices, checking for compliance, and adjusting device settings.
+The system starts off by scanning the system, logging all devices, checking for compliance requirements, and adjusting device settings.
 After that, the monitor will back up all configurations.
 TrueSight will continue to scan and prevent any changes or alert you when they happen.
 You can restore standard configurations manually, but the automated option of TrueSight will perform that task for you.